Skip to content

 • Complete blood count: measures hematocrit, hemoglobin, mean corpuscular volume, platelets, red blood cells, and white blood cells

-• Fecal occult blood test: looks for blood in the stool that cannot be seen with the naked eye
+• Fecal occult blood test: looks for blood in the stool that can’t be seen with the naked eye

 • Liver function tests: may include albumin, alkaline phosphatase, alanine transaminase, aspartate aminotransferase, bilirubin, gamma-glutamyl transferase, lactate dehydrogenase, prothrombin time, and total protein